 Please note that special procedures apply for diplomats, spouses of Danish and other EU/EEA nationals, as well as citizens of countries with bilateral agreements with Denmark, Iceland, Norway and Sweden.

-The Embassy will notify you as soon as a decision has been made in your case or if an interview is necessary.
 You must meet the following basic conditions in order to be granted a visa:

 You must not be listed on the national entry ban list.
 In other words, you cannot be granted a visa if you have previously been deported from Denmark (the Faroe Islands or Greenland) Iceland, Norway or Sweden and given an entry ban.